kornha/parliament/README.md

 ## Socials
 - **Discord**: Parliament currently an official [Discord server](https://discord.gg/HhdBKsK9Pq).
 Join the Discord to ask questions.
-- **GitHub**: Parliament supports and official [GitHub](https://github.com/kornha/parliament) (the page you're reading now).
+- **GitHub**: Parliament supports an official [GitHub](https://github.com/kornha/parliament) (the page you're reading now).
 You can create issues and feature requests in the repo.
 - **X, Reddit, IG, Tiktok and Others**: No current accounts, but these will be created in the near future.

 # Development